Remote Sensing and Geographic Information Systems - PgDip, MSc

 Teaching, Learning and Assessment

-This course is delivered through a teaching platform (Virtual Learning Environment, VLE), called Blackboard, through which we provide teaching materials, assignment instructions, links to electronic library resources and other reading materials, as well as discussion boards and other communication tools.
-Teaching materials consist mainly of lectures in various formats (e.g. as illustrated documents or podcasts) and practical exercises (written instructions with screenshots or screencasts), which may be supplemented by additional reading or video content, tutorial exercises, quizzes, etc. The format of delivery provides you with the flexibility to study at your own pace, any place and at any time, and you are not required to attend the campus at any stage during the course.
+The course is delivered through our Virtual Learning Environment (VLE), Blackboard Ultra.
+This platform provides access to teaching materials, assignment instructions, electronic library resources, and other reading materials, as well as discussion boards and communication tools.
+Teaching materials primarily include lectures in various formats (e.g., illustrated documents or podcasts) and practical exercises (written instructions with screenshots or screencasts).
+These may be supplemented by additional readings, video content, tutorial exercises, quizzes, and more.
+This flexible format allows you to study at your own pace, from any location, at any time, with no requirement to attend campus.

-Learning is supported by lecturers and e-tutors via discussion forums, email, phone or video-conferencing tools.
-Discussion forums encourage participation from the whole class and offer opportunities for you to learn about issues and problems from different perspectives as well as getting to know your fellow students.
+Learning is supported by lecturers and e-tutors through discussion forums, email, phone, or video-conferencing tools.
+Discussion forums encourage class participation and provide opportunities to learn from different perspectives and connect with fellow students.

-Assessment involves a mixture of methods including practical reports, problem analysis, research projects, presentations, blogs, online tests and group work.
-The Master’s element of the course takes the form of a substantial independent research project, written up in the form of an academic paper, which may subsequently be considered for submission to a scientific journal.
-You will be assessed by coursework only and there are no sessional examinations.
+Assessment methods include practical reports, problem analysis, research projects, presentations, blogs, online tests, and group work.
+The Master’s component involves a substantial independent research project, written as an academic paper, which may be considered for submission to a scientific journal.
+Assessment is based solely on coursework, with no sessional examinations.

 Attendance and Independent Study